aroberge/friendly-traceback-docs/docs/source/multiple_tracebacks.rst

 Importing a module
 ------------------

-Let's compare what happens if we import the same module instead from a console, starting with Python's own.
+Let's compare what happens if I import the same module instead from a console, starting with Python's own.

 .. image:: images/tb_python2.png